 AMY GOODMAN: How old were you when he was first arrested?
 And what is your understanding of his case?

-LAILA AL-ARIAN: I was twenty-one when he was first arrested.
+LAILA AL-ARIAN: I was 21 when he was first arrested.
 I was a senior in college, about to graduate.
 And he ended up missing my graduation.
-Me and my older brother and younger sister, who’s twenty-one, are very much aware of what’s going on.
+Me and my older brother and younger sister, who’s 21, are very much aware of what’s going on.
 And we’ve been, you know, his advocates for the past four years as much as we can.
 And we just see this as the government criminalizing political speech and association.
 It’s un-American.
 And that’s sort of my core understanding of my father’s case.

 AMY GOODMAN: You went on to journalism school, to Columbia Journalism School.
 How has this affected your view of what is now your profession as a freelance journalist?

 LAILA AL-ARIAN: Well, as my father mentioned in his interview, the media has definitely played a big role in our case.
-There’s a ten-year smear campaign by the Tampa Tribune locally that ended up affecting some couple of jurors that held out at the end and also the judge, clearly, through his comments.
+There’s a 10-year smear campaign by The Tampa Tribune locally that ended up affecting some couple of jurors that held out at the end and also the judge, clearly, through his comments.
 So it’s definitely made me more skeptical as a journalist, which I think is what journalists should be: skeptical and cynical of the official government line.
 And I see my father’s case as no different.
-The reporting in it is no different than the reporting of weapons of mass destruction in the lead-up to the Iraq war.
+The reporting in it is no different than the reporting of weapons of mass destruction in the lead-up to the Iraq War.
 It’s just a failure by, unfortunately, many journalists to question the official government line and to move beyond accusations to look for evidence.

 AMY GOODMAN: Judge Moody said to your father, “Your children have attended the finest universities of this country, and you advocate blowing up other people’s children.”
 Your response?